On the last track, we discussed three examples of combining education

 On the next track, we will be discussing marital therapy for the parents

-of a child with ADD.
+of a child with ADHD.
 The four steps of marital therapy are evaluation,

 cognitive therapy, negotiation training, and getting it together.

-What are the three types of counseling for children with ADD?
+What are the three types of counseling for children with ADHD?
 To select and enter your

 answer go to